Understand Contacts and Contact Model Relationships

 Differentiating between contacts and subscribers is important when using multiple Marketing Cloud channels.

 - A contact is a person you send messages to through any marketing channel.
 A contact typically appears in the All Contacts section, but a contact record can also appear in other locations.

 - A subscriber is a person who opted to receive communications or belongs to a particular channel.
 A subscriber lives in the individual studios.
 Subscribers can be imported or created manually and are stored in data extensions.

 Keep in mind that all subscribers are contacts, but not all contacts are subscribers.
-With email, a contact is somebody you sent emails to, so a subscriber in Email Studio will always be a contact.
-You can have contacts whom you’ve never sent to who don’t appear in All Contacts.
-For example, contact information imported into a sendable data extension but not included in a send doesn't appear in All Contacts.
-A subscriber is only added to All Contacts once something is sent to them.
-For instance, you might send the contact email and mobile messages, so the contact could be a mobile subscriber, and not an email subscriber.
+With email, a subscriber is somebody you sent emails to, so a subscriber in Email Studio will always be a contact.
+You can have contacts whom you’ve never sent to who do appear in All Contacts.
+For example, contacts synced from Sales or Service Clouds or imported via a REST API request appear in All Contacts but not All Subscribers.
+A subscriber is only added to All Subscribers after something is sent to them.
+You might send the contact mobile messages but not email messages, so the contact could be a mobile subscriber, and not an email subscriber.

 Contact Builder and Other Marketing Cloud Applications

 Contact Builder works with other Marketing Cloud applications such as Journey Builder, MobileConnect, and MobilePush.
 Contact Builder’s relationship with Email Studio is more complicated.
 Data in Email Studio shows up in Contact Builder, but data in Contact Builder does not show up in Email Studio.
 In other words, a subscriber in Email Studio will appear in Contact Builder under the All Contacts section, but a contact in Contact Builder won’t automatically appear in Email Studio.